Smoking raises your risk of lung cancer. But even if you’ve been smoking for years, a healthier you is still possible.

 Low-dose CT scans are more effective than traditional X-rays in identifying suspicious growths.

-You wear normal clothing during the test.
+You wear everyday clothing during the test.
 You will not need any shots or have to drink dye or other substances beforehand.

 While lying on a special table, the CT scanner takes pictures of your lungs from different angles.